MicrosoftDocs/visualstudio-docs.es-es/docs/vs-2015/misc/migrate-apps-to-the-universal-windows-platform-uwp.md

         </PropertyGroup>
         ```

-4. Cambie todas las instancias del elemento \<PlatformToolset > para que tenga el valor V140.
+4. Change all instances of the \<PlatformToolset> element to have the value v140.
 Por ejemplo:

     ```xml
     <PropertyGroup Condition="'$(Configuration)|$(Platform)'=='Release|Win32'" Label="Configuration">